plamola/ocr-joplin-notes/README.md

 Requirements:
 * Joplin's Webclipper must be enabled and your desktop client must be running.
 * Required environment variable `JOPLIN_TOKEN`.
 You can find your token in the webclipper settings.
-* Optional environment variable `JOPLIN_SERVER`.
-If not present it will look for the Joplin client on the current machine
 * Environment variable `TESSDATA_PREFIX` On Ubuntu, mine is set to `/usr/share/tesseract-ocr/4.00/tessdata`

 ### Modes